jakevc/jakevc/content/posts/deploy-golang-webapp-to-aws-elasticbeanstalk.md

 # Single Instance

-The tutorials on the elastic beanstalk website are good if you are going to go with the default configuration: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/go-environment.html .
 The simplest way to get this done is using the AWS EB CLI..  https://github.com/aws/aws-elastic-beanstalk-cli-setup.
 With the CLI you can create a single instance environment using the command `eb create -s`.
 Easy enough.

 # Custom SSL